CodewinBzn/WinASM65/README.md

 - .INCBIN / .incbin

-Add the contents of a binary file to the assembly output.
+Add the content of a binary file to the assembly output.
 ```
 .incbin "path_to_binary_file"
 ```